worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 ## Topic 3 - Publishable fields

-One often overseen feature when encrypting forms are publishable fields.
+One often overlooked feature when encrypting forms are publishable fields.
 Publishable fields are fields for which the collected data remain unencrypted even when the form is encrypted.
 This data can be downloaded without providing the public key.